-Baseline Magazine has just published the top enterprise software vendors of 2008, the results of a survey of IT executives reported in their CIO Insight 2008 Vendor Value survey.
+Baseline Magazine published their list of the top enterprise software vendors of 2008, the results of a survey of IT executives reported in their CIO Insight Vendor Value survey.

 What can we learn from this list?
 What does it take to be a successful software vendor in the eyes of enterprise IT customers?